-A new data literacy and assessment course will be added to the 2018-2019 curriculum in response to the needs found in analysis of SLO 5 evidence.
+A new data literacy and assessment course was added to the 2019-2020 curriculum in response to the needs found in analysis of SLO 5 evidence.
 It focuses specifically on middle/secondary teaching which should improve student learning.
-Currently, no such course is included in the curriculum, and candidates' preparation for this assessment is embedded in multiple courses.
 The new planning course will provide greater attention to data and assessment.